cchitsiang/awesome-stars/topics.md

 - [uptechteam/AirBar](https://github.com/uptechteam/AirBar) - iOS library - UIScrollView driven expandable menu.
 - [jogendra/BadgeHub](https://github.com/jogendra/BadgeHub) - A way to quickly add a notification badge icon to any view.
 Make any view of a full-fledged animated notification center.
 - [ProxymanApp/atlantis](https://github.com/ProxymanApp/atlantis) - A lightweight and powerful iOS framework for intercepting HTTP/HTTPS Traffic.
-- [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman) - Modern and Delightful Web Debugging Proxy for macOS, iOS, and Android ⚡️
+- [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman) - Modern.
+Native.
+Delightful Web Debugging Proxy for macOS, iOS, and Android ⚡️
 - [SebastianBoldt/Jelly](https://github.com/SebastianBoldt/Jelly) - 🌊 - Jelly is a library for animated, non-interactive & interactive viewcontroller  transitions and presentations with the focus on a simple and yet flexible API.
 - [alibaba/flutter_boost](https://github.com/alibaba/flutter_boost) - FlutterBoost is a Flutter plugin which enables hybrid integration of Flutter for your existing native apps with minimum efforts
 - [wxxsw/GSMessages](https://github.com/wxxsw/GSMessages) - A simple style messages/notifications, in Swift.